Statement of institutions with a participating interest of 3% or more

-- adoption of the 2013 financial Annual Accounts and the proposed profit appropriation;
+- adoption of the 2017 Annual Accounts and the proposed dividend;

-- discharge of the Statutory Directors of responsibility for their management during 2013;
+- discharge of the members of the Executive Board of responsibility for their management during the financial year 2018;

-- discharge the Supervisory Board of responsibility for its supervision during the financial year 2013;
+- discharge of the members of the Supervisory Board of responsibility for their supervision during the financial year 2018;

 - appointment of Mrs. Dineke Oldenhof and reappointment of Messrs.
-Aart de Geus and Ernst Jan Boers and Mrs. Carla van der Weerdt as a member of the Supervisory Board;
+Aart de Geus and Ernst Jan Boers and Mrs. Carla van der Weerdt-Norder as members of the Supervisory Board;

-- granting a power of attorney to the Statutory Directors in order to obtain depository receipts in Triodos Bank and to issue shares and to exclude or limit pre-emptive rights.
+- granting a power of attorney to the members of the Executive Board to obtain depository receipts in Triodos Bank and to issue shares and to exclude or limit pre-emptive rights.

 Annual Meeting of depository receipt holders

-The Annual Meeting of depository receipt holders approved the appointment of Mike Nawas as a new member of the Board of SAAT.
+The Annual Meeting of depository receipt holders approved the appointment of Mr. Nikolai Keller as member of the Board of SAAT.